Leader (character): Fictional character biography

 The Leader begins working on studying the Below-Place where gamma mutates travel to after dying and before resurrecting.
 He began to learn how to control the Green Door while in the Below-Place.
 He encountered Brian Banner, who wanted the Leader to help him escape the Below-Place.
 Instead, the Leader removed his skeleton for research.
 Following the Hulk's victory over Xemnu, the Leader had Rick Jones send a surge of gamma energy into the Hulk during a photo shoot, which caused him to release a blast of gamma energy where the survivors were saved by Rick Jones, who was mutated to an elongated and multi-limbed form.
-Gamma Flight came to confront the Hulk, which the Leader commented on.
-Then, the Leader controlled Del Frye so that he could send Doc Samson to the Below-Place and watch his plans unfold.
-During the Hulk's fight with the Absorbing Man, Puck fired an energy beam on the Hulk, as the Leader had planned.
-The Leader used the Green Door to take over the Hulk and his Green Scar persona.
-In Bruce's mindscape, the Leader tied up Bruce and the Hulk personas to the prison that held the Devil Hulk inside.
-The Leader bragged to Bruce how he was using the Green Door to take control of his mind.
-He then began to hit snags when he tried to entice Dr. Charlene McGowan of the U.S. Hulk Operations to join him.
-While the Leader was distracted, Samson struck him with a piece of debris, inflicting a severe head injury.
-McGowan then used a translocator to split Rick in two, which the Leader felt.
-Seeing his plans were on thin ice, the Leader decided to drag Bruce through the Green Door immediately instead of making him suffer.
-This unexpectedly caused the Devil Hulk to get angry enough to finally break free from his prison and confront the Leader, causing him to become very fearful.
-The Leader was able to distract the Devil Hulk briefly by tuning into Brian Banner before transforming into a crab-like monstrosity and grabbing Brian.
-The Devil Hulk tried to fight the Leader, but was unexpectedly restrained by the Savage Hulk persona, who believed that he was Brian and decided to protect him so he could be loved by him.
-With the Devil Hulk restrained, the Leader killed him and dragged his remains and Bruce through the Green Door.
-Now in the Below-Place, the Leader hooked Bruce and the Devil Hulk's remains to strange plant-like structures for the purpose of turning him into a device to channel gamma energy to the One Below All.
-However, the Leader could not get the system to work, even though Brian could.
-Then, the Leader learned the truth about Brian's spirit: Brian could do it because he was possessed by the One Below All, something the Leader did not want.
-After that, it possessed him, much to his horror.
-The Leader eventually grew to a gargantuan size and built a fortress around himself.
-The Savage Hulk, Joe Fixit, and Jackie McGee managed to travel to the Below-Place using the Fantastic Four's Forever Gate and confronted him.
-However, the Leader ensnared the Savage Hulk with his tendrils and controlled him like a puppet to fight Joe so he could absorb them both.
-When Jackie came to terms with her past, she unleashed a beam that harmed the Leader, allowing Joe and the Savage Hulk to separate him from the One Below All and unexpectedly depower him as well.
-After the Hulk personas talked with the One-Above-All, the Savage Hulk forgave Sterns for all he did.
-Sterns was then returned to Earth with Jackie, Bruce, and the Hulk personas, where he was shackled and presumably taken into police custody.
+The Leader uses the Green Door to take over the Hulk and his Green Scar persona, but the Devil Hulk breaks free and confronts him.
+The Leader briefly distracts Devil Hulk by turning into Brian Banner before transforming into a crab-like monstrosity and grabbing Brian.
+With the Devil Hulk restrained, the Leader killed him and dragged his remains and Bruce Banner through the Green Door.
+Now in the Below-Place, the Leader is possessed by the One Below All and grows to a gargantuan size.
+The Savage Hulk, Joe Fixit, and Jackie McGee manage to travel to the Below-Place using the Fantastic Four's Forever Gate and confront the Leader, who is separated from the One Below All and loses his powers.
+After the Hulk personas talk with the One-Above-All, the Savage Hulk forgives Sterns for all he did.
+Sterns is returned to Earth with Jackie, Banner, and the Hulk personas, where he is shackled and presumably taken into police custody.